-2.5 Property and Hedge Funds are considered part of the alternative asset class.
+- 2.5 Property, hedge funds and local infrastructure investment are considered part of the alternative asset class.
 These classes may suffer from liquidity constraints which prevent immediate rebalancing and movement to the strategic range.
 Consequently, short-term allocations to this class may fall outside the prescribed range, as positions are built or sold down.
-In cases where positions are being built, allocations to this class will be held in existing asset classes until they can be fully allocated.
+In cases where positions are being built, allocations to this class will be held in existing asset classes until they can be fully allocated. - 2.6 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.7 Other asset class-specific limits, such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool.